klauer/epics-sumo-mirror/doc/reference-sumo.rst

 This command is used to show or change the :term:`state` of a :term:`build`.
 The :term:`buildtag` must be given as an argument.
 If there is no new :term:`state` given, it just shows the current :term:`state` of the :term:`build`.
 Otherwise the :term:`state` of the :term:`build` is changed to the given value.
+If a :term:`build` is set to :term:`state` 'disabled', all dependend builds are also set to this :term:`state.` In this case, unless option '-y' or '--recursive' are given, sumo asks for your confirmation.

 build delete BUILDTAG
 :::::::::::::::::::::

-If no other :term:`build` depends on the :term:`build` specified by the :term:`buildtag`, the directories of the :term:`build` are removed and it's entry in the builddb is deleted.
+The directories of the :term:`build` are removed and it's entry in the :term:`build database` is deleted.
+If other builds depend on the :term:`build` to be deleted, the command fails unless option '--recursive' is given.
+In this case all dependent builds are deleted, too.
 The :term:`buildtag` must be given as an argument.

 Command completion
 ------------------